 A couple of weeks ago we covered bringing the gym into your home with some great ideas and inspiration for home gym renovations.
-Today we’ve collected some inspiration for creating the perfect space for productivity in the home.
-With more and more people realizing how easy it is to work remote, maybe now is the time to think about your home office.
+Today we’ve collected some inspiration for creating the perfect space for productivity in the home in our home office post.
+With more and more people realizing how easy it is to work remotely, maybe now is the time to think about renovating your home office.

 1. Set Your Office Up for Productivity.